Major pressure the challenge as Pereira bids for PGA Championship title

-TULSA, Oklahoma : Chile's Mito Pereira has withstood brutal heat, punishing winds, rain and cold but on Sunday major pressure will be the challenge as he takes a three-shot lead into the final round of the PGA Championship.
+TULSA, Oklahoma: Chile's Mito Pereira has withstood brutal heat, punishing winds, rain and cold but on Sunday (May 22) major pressure will be the challenge as he takes a three-shot lead into the final round of the PGA Championship.

 In just his second major Pereira has played with veteran poise at Southern Hills Country Club but faces the ultimate test of closing the deal and becoming the first PGA Tour rookie since Keegan Bradley at the 2011 PGA Championship to win a major.